abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/15-Manage resource locks.md

 > **Congratulations** on completing the task!
 Now, it's time to validate it.

-### Review
-In this lab, you have completed:
-- Verify the existing resource group
-- Add a Lock to the resource group and test deletion
-- Test deleting a member of the resource group
-- Remove the resource lock
+## Summary
+In this exercise, we verified the existing resource group and added a lock to prevent its accidental deletion.
+We tested the deletion of the resource group and a member within it, ensuring that the lock functioned as intended.
+Finally, we removed the resource lock to restore full management capabilities.
+Throughout the exercise, we gained experience in using resource locks to protect critical resources in a cloud environment.

 ## Reference link